IanHuntress/GoldenGateReactionDesigner/README.txt

-GoldenGate Website: tips, tricks, and problems.
+# H1 GoldenGate Reaction Designer Website
 The site accepts user parameters for the GG reaction, enters them into exel format located in /uploads, runs the overhangFinder matlab script and returns the results to the user.

 1. Images for thumbnails/help links are hosted from the images folder.